Risk Management Tools & Resources

 • Backups and redundancies and how they’re addressed in the destruction process (e.g., backups of electronic records).

-Because of the crucial role records play in the operation of healthcare practices, they need to be appropriately maintained and managed throughout their lifecycle — from creation to destruction.
+Because of the crucial role records play in the operation of healthcare practices, staff members need to appropriately maintain and manage records throughout their lifecycle — from creation to destruction.
 Developing and implementing detailed record retention policies and procedures, providing appropriate staff training, and monitoring for compliance will help ensure consistency and accountability for record management.

-For more information, see MedPro Group’s Record Retention guideline.
+For more in-depth information, see MedPro Group’s Record Retention guideline.